andrew/ultimate-awesome/README.md

 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
 - [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
 - [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
+- [awesome-rag](https://github.com/brandonhimpfen/awesome-rag) - A curated list of tools, frameworks, and resources for Retrieval-Augmented Generation (RAG).
 - [awesome-rails](https://github.com/brandonhimpfen/awesome-rails) - A curated list of frameworks, gems, tools, libraries, templates, engines, and learning resources for building modern web applications with Ruby on Rails.
 - [awesome-ruby](https://github.com/brandonhimpfen/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-solo-traveler](https://github.com/brandonhimpfen/awesome-solo-traveler) - A curated list of awesome resources, tools, blogs, communities, and platforms for solo travelers.